 Liberal Studies Program > First-Year Program > Course Descriptions > Discover Chicago

 Despite popular conceptions that human life defines urban areas, cities always have been and are home to myriad forms of animal life interacting directly and indirectly with humans.
 Chicago, in particular, owes much of its historical development to its rise in the 19th century as the main US livestock processing center.
-In the present day, the city is home to a world-class zoo and aquarium, has been ranked in the top-10 as “dog-friendly,” experienced a dramatic uptick in resident complaints about rats in 2016, and has numerous residents who rent egg-laying hens over the summer months.
+In the present day, the city is home to a world-class zoo and aquarium, has been ranked in the top-10 as “dog-friendly,” experienced a dramatic uptick in resident complaints about rats in 2016, and has numerous managed beehives throughout the city.
 In this course we will explore several contexts of human-animal relations in the city, visiting key sites such as the Lincoln Park Zoo and a local animal shelter, and hearing from individuals involved in animal-related activities such as wildlife rehabilitation and feral cat utilization for rat control.
 Students will learn about Chicago’s “animal history” and how this history shaped the city of today, and also the multiplicity of ways in which human and animal lives continue to intersect here in the present.
 In addition, by visiting sites and hearing from experts, students will develop in-depth knowledge of several areas that impact, among other things, the city’s economy, legislation, natural environment, and social interactions.